haticekaratay/plant_species/README.md

 Welcome to your plant_species gem!
 This gem will get you taxonomy of a plant with its complete Kingdom, Family, Genus and Species.

-To interact with this gem you first need to obtain a token from trefle.io api site.
-It is free website that just requiring you to sign to access their data.

 In this directory, you'll find the files you need to be able to package up your Ruby library into a gem.
 Put your Ruby code in the file `lib/plant_species`.
-To experiment with that code, run `bin/console` for an interactive prompt.
+To experiment with that code, run `./bin/plant_species` for an interactive prompt.

-TODO: Delete this and the text above, and describe your gem

 ## Installation